 While this kind of informal naming convention works fine for word of mouth, it doesn’t really work when you start putting info into your computerized maintenance management system (CMMS).
 Locating that generator unit in the sub facility in your CMMS when all your generator units are called “Generator” can be a nightmare.
 This is a common problem that organizations have when they start using their CMMS for the first time.

-Asset naming conventions can help you find your stuff way faster
+Asset numbering systems can help you find your stuff way faster

-First things first—an asset naming convention is basically just a way to name your assets in your database so they can be quickly identified.
+First things first—an asset numbering system or naming convention is basically just a way to name your assets in your database so they can be quickly identified.

-The easiest way to establish a naming convention is to do it right from the beginning, during the CMMS implementation.
+The easiest way to establish an asset numbering system is to do it right from the beginning, during the CMMS implementation.
 Even small companies should come up with a standardized naming convention for their assets before they go live with their CMMS.
 You need to look at the big picture so when your organization grows, or purchases new assets, there won’t be any conflicts and you won’t need to redo any work.